mgschoen/portfolio/README.md

 For a simple development server with live reloading run `yarn start`.
 Webpack will serve your bundled files at `localhost:8080` and open a browser window.
 Whenever a file changes, webpack recompiles and reloads the browser window.

+### Content editing

+Content is stored in the `./content` folder.
+For each `.njk` template in the `./src` folder, there exists a `.json` file with the same name in this folder.
+These files hold the data that is directly passed on to the templates during build.

+For content changes to apply, restart your dev server or re-build manually.

 ### Release

 Files in `./dist` folder are meant to be served statically with an http server.
 For the current installation, the process can be automated by running